Behind the Story

 I remember us kids riding with my parents to the camp grounds and picking up other people’s trash.
 I’ve watched my dad assemble his fire pack so it was ready at a moment’s notice, and then seen him return from a wildfire black with soot.
 I’ve witnessed his gentleness as he dodged flying hoofs while cutting away barbed wire when a deer or elk got strung up trying to jump a fence.

 Truly my father is a great American hero.
 A good, kind man with a ferocity for fighting fire.
 He’s worked his entire life to help manage our national forest lands.
 Dad isn’t a preservationist, but rather a conservationist.
-He believes in using our resources, but managing them properly so they aren’t destroyed.
+He believes in using our resources, but managing them properly so they can regrow and be used again and again and aren’t destroyed for future generations.

 I’m lucky to have such good parents.
 They taught me love of God and country.
 They taught me good, old fashioned values.
 Every child deserves parents like mine.